pawelDylag/CurrencyConverter/README.md

 # Currency Converter
 **Version:** 1.0.0
-*Note: Git history and commit names are to be changed.
-For now I use just `WIP` messages.*

 **This is a simple currency converter that allows user to choose base currency and base value.
-All currency exchange rates are applied in realtime from the external API.**
+All currency exchange rates are applied in realtime from an external API.**

 ## Architecture
 This app is written using `MVVM` pattern.
 In case of a much bigger app, I'd rather extract `Interactors` or `UseCases`, but it's just a demo, so I used `CurrencyConverterViewModel` to wrap business logic.
 Every network/storage interaction is hidden behind `Repository` pattern, so it's independent from the rest of app.